noawe-boi/NoahsObsidianSync/Physics 8.1 Magnetic Flux.md

 ### Flux through a loop perpendicular to the field.
 Magnetic field strength = flux density, i.e.
 $1T = 1Wb$/$m^2$
-If one arrow was used to represent a single line of flix with a strenth of 1Wb, then 4 arrows flowing through an area of 1$m^2$ would have a flux density of 4$Wb/m^2$
+If one arrow was used to represent a single line of flux with a strength of 1Wb, then 4 arrows flowing through an area of 1$m^2$ would have a flux density of 4$Wb/m^2$

 #### Worked example 8.1A